gruntwork-io/docs/_docs-sources/intro/tool-fundamentals/terraform.md

 :::note We're compatible with TFC/TFE

 The Gruntwork module library and open source tools are compatible with Terraform Cloud and Terraform Enterprise.
+[Learn how to configure your TFC/TFE integration.](/guides/working-with-code/tfc-integration.md)

 :::